GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 Thus, influenced heavily by this Greek dualism, the Docetics privileged spirit while completely ignoring the flesh.

 b.
-In so doing, they completely denied that Jesus came in the flesh and held that he was entirely of the spirit; that is, “Christ’s human body was a phantasm, and . . . his sufferings and death were mere appearance” (Bettenson 1967: 35).
+In so doing, they completely denied that Jesus came in the flesh and held that he was entirely of the spirit; that is, “Christ’s human body was a phantasm, and …his sufferings and death were mere appearance” (Bettenson 1967: 35).

 c.
 To them, Jesus was 100 percent divine (that is, Spirit) and zero percent human.